Skip to Main Content

 The official compilation is the United States Code (official edition).
 The subtitle reads: "Containing the General and Permanent Laws of the United States, in force on January..."
 It is published every 6 years by the U.S. Government Printing Office, and updated by bound annual cumulative supplements.

 The IALS set of the official edition is out of date, being a mixture of the 1982 and 1988 editions / supplements), and is shelved in the closed basement.
-The British Library has the "2000 edition" (laws in force on January 2, 2001); it should also be at LSE as a depository library.
+The British Library has the "2000 edition" (laws in force on January 2, 2001); it should also be at LSE.

 Finding statutes: electronic